 What differentiates a bad client from a good one?

 “Relationship” is a word that carries an endless number of connotations.
-It can be used to describe the bond we share with our spouse, our children (or yours – I’m childless), or our friends.
+It can be used to describe the bond we share with our spouse or our children (or yours – I’m single and childless), or our friends.
 It can refer to how we perceive our connection to the world around us or even our attachment to our favorite teapot.
 (The Design of Everyday Things, anyone?
 Bueller?)
 But within the context of this piece, whenever I use the word, it is about an arrangement between an escort and a client.

 The factors that go into differentiating one from the other are too many to list, so instead, I’ve decided to share two stories with you.
 By placing yourself in these moments with me, you can organically observe a number of the negatives and positives.